LuanQBarbosa/code-optimization-project/README.md

 After putting the optimizations made before together, we have made a comparison between the näive approach and the cache optimized code.
 Giving the following graph:
 <p align = "center"><img src="https://raw.githubusercontent.com/LuanQBarbosa/code-optimization-project/master/images/comparison.png"></p>

-As you can see on the graph we had an increase in performance of around 45% in the optimized code.
+As we can see on the graph we had an increase in performance of up to 45% in the optimized code in terms of execution time.

 ## Part II - Paralellism Optimization
+As the second part, given the algorithm optimized for cache implemented [above](https://github.com/LuanQBarbosa/code-optimization-project#introduction), we have made some optimizations to make it take advantage of processor paralellism.

+### Comparison
 (TODO)

 ## References